-Adult High School Diploma Program: (AHS) The Adult High School Diploma Program is designed for adults to complete the necessary requirements to obtain an adult high school diploma.
+Adult High School Diploma Program: (AHS) The Adult High School Diploma program is designed for adults to complete the necessary requirements to obtain an adult high school diploma.
 The program is administered by the Continuing Education Division at Coastal Carolina Community College with the approval and cooperation of the Onslow County Board of Education.
+The program is also under the direction of the North Carolina Community College System and the Department for Public Instruction.

-An adult may earn a North Carolina Adult High School Diploma by completing twenty (20) units, fourteen (14) required and six (6) elective.
+An adult may earn a North Carolina Adult High School Diploma by completing the required credits that were mandatory in the state of North Carolina at the time the student entered high school as a freshman.
 Minors (ages 16 or 17) may enroll with a completed "Petition for the Admission of a Minor Applicant."
-Students may earn credits upon completion of classes in English, reading, and mathematics offered at the main campus.
-Other courses are offered through independent study in the Academic Studies Center.
+Students may earn credits through both classes and independent study in the Academic Studies Center.